Craig Kelly (snowboarder): Style

+Death

 Kelly died on 20 January 2003 near Revelstoke, British Columbia, Canada in an avalanche which trapped 8 people and killed 6 others.
 At the time, he was studying to become a Certified Canadian Mountain Guide.

 Craig Kelly memorial

 In 2012 the owner of Baldface lodge, Jeff Pensiero, asked Keith Berens of Live Metal Studio to design a memorial sculpture for Kelly.

 The memorial is a 10-ft welded steel sword (often mistaken for a cross), with coloured glass set within it and a prayer wheel made from local yew wood beneath.
 It was unveiled on 20 January 2013.

 The sword overlooks Baldface Lodge near Nelson, British Columbia.
 It was sponsored by Baldface Lodge and Burton Snowboards.